Yes No Share to Facebook

 Answer: In Canadian Small Claims Court, if damages assessed exceed the $35,000 court limit, the set-off amount is calculated from the assessed amount, not the capped court award.
 However, the final judgment awarded must remain within the court award limit.
 This was clarified in 2146100 Ontario Ltd. v.
 2052750 Ontario Inc., 2013 ONSC 2483.
 For accurate handling of Small Claims procedures, consult with a knowledgeable paralegal service like Civil Litigations Paralegal Services.

-Is the Set-Off Amount In a Small Claims Court Case Calculated From the Capped Court Limit?
+Does the Set-Off Amount in a Small Claims Court Case Take the Court Limit as the Maximum Possible Starting Amount?

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment